-It is my pleasure to invite you to the Passenger Terminal Expo 2018 in Stockholm.
-From 20 to 22 March next year, chaimen, CEOs, directors, managers, experts and executives from all over the world will earlie in Stockholm.
-In order to exchange and discuse new ideas one place is a great opportunity to benefit from the experiences of others and assembled in and collectively run more effective and suetainable airports around the world.
+It is my pleasure to invite you to the Passanger Terminal Expo 2016 in Stockholm.
+From 20 to 22 March next year, chairmen, CECs, directors, managers, experts and executives from all over the world will gather in Stockholm to next to exchange and discuss new ideas within the field of avigation and airport operations.
+Having the best of discuss new ideas one place is a great Opportunity to benefit from the experiences of others and assembled in and collectively run more effective and sustainable airports around the world.

 Airports are becoming even more important hubs for public transportation with focus on digitalisation and innovative technology.
-Airports are also becoming increasingly important meeting points and scenar to trade.
-However, as we develop and expand to create the absolutely integrat.
-Working towards e sustainable and laking fashion is full oparation now and as we create new and better means druming our airports, we should continuously encourage and inspire others to do the same.
+Airports are also becoming increasingly important meeting points and scene for frade.
+However, as we develop and expand to create the necessary capacity, safety and the fact theyer, as we develop and expand to create the absolutely integral.
+Working towards e sustainable and airtide smart future needs to be in should continuously encourage and inspire others to do the same.

-I look forward to giving the opening address and keynole speech, especially since it is the first time Swedarvia and Sweden stand as hosts for this annual event.
-Upon your arrival in Stockholm you might just be also to witness the important investments we ourrently arrival in making in order to create Sweden's future algorits, whether it is developments within areas such as self-service, a new pler or the emergence of our growing eirport cities.
+I look forward to giving the opening address and keynote speech, especially since it is the first time Swedovia and Sweden stand as hosts for this annual event.
+Upon your served in a stockholm you might just be able to witness the important investments we our entity an making in order to create Sweden's future aliports, whether its developments within areas such as self-service, a new pier or the emergence of our growing airport cities.

-On behalf of Swedavia i want to wish you a warm welcome to the city of Stockholm.
-I hope you all take this opportunity to experience our cepital, famed for its diversity and the warmth of welcome on offer, known as a pioneer in music, technology and the creative industry, as we come together to discuss the future. l look forward to seeing you all in March at the Pessenger Terminal Expo 2018.
+On behalf of Swedavia I want to wish you a warm welcome to the city of Stockholm.
+I hope you all take this opportunity to experience our capital, famed for its diversity and the warmth of welcome on other, known as a pioneer in musto, technology and the creative I look forward to seeing you all in March at the Passenger Terminal Expo 2018.